sibie/nosql-eda-demo/README.md

-# nosql-eda-demo
-Event-driven architecture with Azure CosmosDB for MongoDB, Azure Event Grid, Changestreams and FastAPI.
+# Event-driven Architecture with Mongo & Azure